NateRex/malmo-extension/example_missions/README.md

 1. Create the agents
 2. Create the environment
-3. Start the Malmo mission
+3. Start the Malmo mission (specifying additional logging if necessary)
 4. Define each agent's actions (occurs in a loop)
 5. Cleanup